 Mental health professionals are sooooooo important in changing individuals, families, and communities’ experiences with coming out and transitioning.
-As budding social workers and former transgender and gender non-conforming (GNC) youth (we grew up, unfortunately), we all know the difference a good mental health professional can make.
+As budding social workers, we at Out of Yer Shell all know the difference a good mental health professional can make.
 We’ve experienced the worst of the worst, and don’t want any person (queer kids especially) to EVER have to go through the same nonsense.
 Different therapeutic techniques, resources, and interventions can create a respectful and fruitful environment for trans and GNC kids to grow into their identities, even if their provider is cisgender (their gender identity aligns with the “sex” they were assigned at birth).

-First and foremost, we want to address the ethical question of supporting trans and GNC youth in the transition process: leading mental and medical health professionals who work specifically with trans and GNC youth have stated on COUNTLESS occasions that supporting queer youth through the transition process is the most ethical course of action for practitioners.
+First and foremost, we want to address the ethical question of supporting trans and GNC youth in the transition process: leading mental and medical health professionals who work specifically with trans and GNC youth have stated on countless occasions that supporting queer youth through the transition process is the most ethical course of action for practitioners.
 If you feel like your inherent biases or personal beliefs will get in the way of fully supporting trans or GNC youth as clients, refer them to another practitioner.
-DO NOT damage our kids.

 Many trans and GNC folx who came out at earlier ages have heart-wrenching stories about horrific things shrinks and doctors said or did to them.
 These practitioners, many of whom were conversion-therapists masquerading as “gender-specialists,” did more harm than good, further exacerbating their clients’ depression, anxiety, self-loathing, self-harm, and suicidal ideation.

-With that in mind (sorry if that was a bit abrasive, we just want to keep our kids safe), there are a lot of ways to be culturally competent when working with transgender and gender non-conforming youth.
+With that in mind, there are a lot of ways to be culturally competent when working with transgender and gender non-conforming youth.
 While the research regarding individual therapeutic interventions specifically targeting LGBTQIA+ youth isn’t great, we’ve combined techniques we use in our own practice with what’s worked best in our personal therapy sessions to come up with a comprehensive list:

 Compared to Ego Psychology and Behavior Therapy, Narrative Therapy is definitely the new kid on the therapeutic intervention block.
 It rejects pathologizing clients and externalizes their problems to create a safe distance from which they can process their feelings.
 Narrative Therapy has three core tenets for building relationships: respect, non-blaming, and client-as-expert.
 Unlike other forms of therapy, Narrative Therapy requires the practitioner to do more than listen—they must engage with clients in dissecting narratives they’ve created about their lived experiences.